Driving in the shared zone

 Cyclists can only travel within the vehicle travel path which is east to west through the Shared Zone, and in both directions in Bulwer Street, while children under 12 years of age can ride on the footpath and adults supervising a cyclist under 12 may also ride on the footpath.
 The speed limit within The Levee is 10kph which also applies to cyclists.

 Cycling is a perfect way to visit The Levee and meet friends, take the family for lunch or grab a coffee on your way to work.
-Bike racks throughout The Levee are available, allowing you to secure your bike and have a browse in one of the many retail stores.
+Bike racks are available throughout The Levee, allowing you to secure your bike and have a browse in one of the many retail stores.
 You will also find water bubblers to hydrate yourself after your ride.

 busking and amenities

-In General, Council does not issue busking permits, but welcomes buskers to perform who are prepared to comply with the Maitland City Buskers Code of Conduct, which can be found here.
+In General, Council does not issue busking permits, but welcomes buskers to perform who are prepared to comply with the Maitland City Buskers Code of Conduct.

 The Code of Conduct clarifies the standards that are expected of buskers and assists Council to manage public space and the interests of the community.